 Allowing access to an organization’s resources from outside the corporate network may be necessary for some businesses.
 Logically, when this kind of remote access is allowed, your organization takes on additional risks, and the access should be handled as securely as possible by:

 Ensuring the remote access is encrypted (SSL, IPSec, etc.)

-Ensuring there is strong authentication for remote access (2FA)
+Ensuring there is strong authentication for remote access (Multi-factor Authentication or MFA)

-- Do not allow widely scoped authorization for remote access.
-Be sure to limit authorization/access to a business need.
+Do not allow widely scoped authorization for remote access.
+Be sure to limit authorization/access to only those with a business need.

 As always, Coalition is here to help you on your way.
 Please reach out to us for additional information!